huangyh09/brie/doc/quick_start.rst

 gene annotations in GTF/GFF3 format.

-Alternatively, there are other options by aligning reads to annotated transcriptomes directly e.g., `kallisto bustools`_ and
+Alternatively, there are other options by aligning reads to annotated transcriptomes directly e.g., `kallisto bustools`_.
 However, the agreement of the above counting tools is still not perfect according to a recent benchmarking paper
 (`Soneson et al, Plos Comp Bio, 2021 <https://doi.org/10.1371/journal.pcbi.1008585>`_)